ubinux/dnf-plugin-tui/README.md

   - Do not run two processes of dnf in one directory at the same time, as some temp files may be covered.

 #### (1) toolchain
-&emsp;&emsp;Before using dnf tui plugin, you should bitbake the cross-development toolchain in Yocto.
+&emsp;&emsp;Before using dnf tui plugin, you should bitbake the cross-development toolchain by Yocto.

 &emsp;&emsp;Checkout poky and meta-oe to stable version.